NZ regulator clears Vodafone takeover of TelstraClear

-WELLINGTON British mobile phone operator Vodafone Ltd (VOD.L) received the green light on Tuesday for the NZ$840 million (429 million pounds) takeover of Australian telecom operator Telstra's (TLS.AX) struggling New Zealand operations, heating up competition in the country's stalled market.
+WELLINGTON Oct 30 British mobile phone operator Vodafone Ltd received the green light on Tuesday for the NZ$840 million ($688 million) takeover of Australian telecom operator Telstra's struggling New Zealand operations, heating up competition in the country's stalled market.

-New Zealand's competition regulator approved Vodafone's move to acquire TelstraClear's fixed-line and Internet operations, giving Vodafone more muscle to take on Telecom New Zealand TEL.NZ, which dominates the sector.
+New Zealand's competition regulator approved Vodafone's move to acquire TelstraClear's fixed-line and Internet operations, giving Vodafone more muscle to take on Telecom New Zealand , which dominates the sector.

 The Commerce Commission said it looked at the potential impact of the purchase in a number of markets, including fixed line calling and broadband services to residential, as well as business customers.